We use cookies to ensure that we give you the best experience on our website. View our Privacy Policy for more information.

 Is Ban Gioc Waterfall Worth it?

 Visiting Ban Gioc waterfall is absolutely worth it if you have a few days to visit the area around it as well.
 Cao Bang has beautiful nature all around and it'll be a shame to just visit the waterfall.
 We think it’s too far to just visit the falls if you’re coming from Hanoi and we strongly recommend that you stay for a couple of days to make the most out of your long journey.
-If you have more time, you should consider doing a motorbike loop combining the Ha Giang and Cao Bang regions.

 Can You Swim at Ban Gioc Waterfall?